 Parents are welcome to attend meetings of the Spruce Street School Board of Trustees.
 The Board is responsible for the strategic, financial, and legal well-being of the school.
 The Board includes current parents, alumni-parents, staff, and community members.
 Board members are elected for three-year terms.
 Download our Strategic Plan and Annual Report.

-Alexa Carver is a parent to three children, one of whom currently attends Spruce Street School.
-Her alumnae children currently attend Seattle Girls School and The Northwest School.
-Alexa has her Masters in Not-for-Profit Leadership from Seattle University and works as a consultant with nonprofit organizations.
-In addition to Spruce Street School, Alexa currently sits on the board of More Than Me, a girls’ education project in Liberia.
+Alexa is a parent to three children who attended Spruce Street School, all of whom are currently attending Seattle Academy of the Arts and Sciences.
+Alexa has her Masters in Not-for-Profit Leadership from Seattle University and works as a consultant for nonprofit organizations.
+She began her career as a teacher and administrator in independent schools.
 A native New Yorker, Alexa enjoys hiking, skiing and running.

-Meaghan Darling is in her ninth year as a Spruce Street School parent.
-She was previously Operations Director for a small internet publishing company.
-She is so happy to be back for another year of serving on the Board of Trustees and on the board of The 14/48 Projects.
-She previously served on the Executive Committee for the revived Seattle Fringe Festival, which helped to bring back the festival to Seattle.
+Meaghan is a parent to two alumni students now in high school and middle school after nine lovely years as a Spruce Street School parent.
+She is currently working as Production Associate at ACT Theatre and is happy to be back for another year of serving on the Board of Trustees and on the board of The 14/48 Projects.
+She previously served on the Executive Committee for the revived Seattle Fringe Festival, which helped to bring the festival back to Seattle.

-Sharron Starling is the parent of two Spruce Street School alums.
-One is a 2013 grad of Bennington College, Bennington, Vermont, and currently in the MFA Design program at the UW.
-The younger daughter is a 2015 grad of the NWS and is a current Bennington College student.
-Both attended Billings Middle School where her husband Stephen is a past board president.
-Sharron has worked in higher education for 25 years and is currently the Director of Admission at Cornish College of the Arts.
+Sharron is the parent of two Spruce Street School alumni.
+Her oldest is a 2013 graduate of Bennington College who recently earned her MFA in Lighting Design at the University of Washington.
+Her younger daughter is a 2015 graduate of The Northwest School who completed her undergraduate studies at Bennington College in 2019.
+Both of her daughters attended Billings Middle School where her husband Stephen served as board president.
+Sharron has worked in higher education for 30 years and is currently the Director of Admission at Cornish College of the Arts.